 The light was not just breaking through the cracks, but penetrating every nook and corner.
 Even the one that I hid from everyone.
 Could God’s love be strong enough to coexist with a memory that is drenched with shame?

 During my time away from God, I made some bad decisions.
 I could live with most of them, accepting forgiveness and moving forward.
 But there was one that felt unforgivable.
 Unforgettable.
 Unredeemable.

 I had an abortion.

 This would definitely put an asterisk on my beloved status.

 This secret haunted me.
 I remembered every sound, smell, and minute detail of the room.
 The burnt potpourri in the waiting room, the smell of rubbing alcohol and latex gloves in the operating room, the muffled whispers in the recovery room, and the lifeless descriptions of tissue and cells.
-The memory never faded, attacking me with unparalleled intensity.
-And it would sneak into every aspect of my life: dreams at night, thoughts of the day, and hopes for the future.
+The memory never faded, sneaking into every aspect of my life: dreams at night, thoughts of the day, and hopes for the future.

 God blessed me with a beautiful, blended family, with six amazing kids.
-God had redeemed so much of my life.
 Yet I could not look into my children’s eyes without a pang of guilt.
-One sour apple was infected the remaining fruit.
-I was a prisoner to an unfading memory, paralyzed by shame

 With the desire for freedom, and the encouragement and support of my Theodyssey group, I brought my secret into the light.
 And a transformation started that I never thought was possible.